isabellaPhung/UCSC-CSE123-S25/doc/common/phone_app_design.md

-- mirrors web app a lot
+- mirrors web app in terms of functionality and design
 - includes bluetooth functionality for adding in device ssid